Holistic Planning: What's the Process? 🧘

 Does this all seem like a lot?
 Maybe a little overwhelming?
 Don't stress!
 We don't do it all at once.
 And I'll walk with you every step of the way.

 After we build a solid foundation in the first year, we move into the ongoing stage.

-- Our monthly meetings will be replaced with standing quarterly meetings, where we dedicate time to a key piece of your financial life.
+- We'll have standing quarterly meetings, where we dedicate time to a key piece of your financial life.
 These are an invitation, not an obligation.
-Some clients find collaborating asynchronously and meeting less frequently works better for them.
+Some clients find collaborating asynchronously (e.g. email and Loom videos) and meeting less frequently works better for them.
 We'll figure out the right cadence for you.

 - I actively monitor and report back to you, using my 60+ point checklist to ensure that every essential element of your financial life is attended to in a thoughtful and proactive manner